John Pemberton (footballer): Playing career

 Born in Oldham, Lancashire, Pemberton started his career as a junior at Manchester United but was released in June 1983.
 He signed for Chadderton, then Rochdale before moving to Crewe Alexandra in 1985.
 He initially came to prominence when he joined Crystal Palace in 1988, helping them win promotion to the First Division in 1989.
 He appeared for Palace in the 1990 FA Cup Final against Manchester United.
 The initial tie was drawn 3–3 after extra time, with United winning the replay 1–0 after extra time.

 In 1990, Pemberton transferred to Sheffield United.
-During his début against Liverpool in the season opener, he was forced to play in goal after an injury to the United keeper.
+During his début against Liverpool in the season opener, he was forced to play in goal after an injury to Simon Tracey.
 His most memorable moment came in 1993 when he scored the winning penalty in the shootout against Blackburn Rovers in the quarter-final replay in the FA Cup.
 The following summer, he was sold to Yorkshire rivals Leeds United.
 Pemberton became something of a cult figure at Leeds owing to his determination and high work-rate.
 He appeared in a second Wembley final when he played for Leeds in the 1996 League Cup Final against Aston Villa; again, unfortunately for Pemberton, his side was defeated.

 He ended his career back at Crewe Alexandra with two appearances in the 1997–98 season.